-Many couples dream to have their weddings in Australia: this beautiful, friendly and stress-free country.
+Many couples dream to have their weddings in Australia – the beautiful, friendly and stress-free country.
 Why?
 So many reasons!
-The weather is rather comfortable most of the year and there are plenty days of sunshine, which means you can get married anytime, anywhere; indoor or outdoor.
+The weather is rather comfortable most of the year and there are plenty of days of sunshine, which means you can get married anytime, anywhere; indoor or outdoor.
 There are sunny long beaches, well-maintained parks, beautifully manicured gardens, well-serviced venues, restaurants and most notably; magnificent views.
 For example, the famous Sydney Harbour Bridge with the exquisite Opera House in the background, Sydney Royal Botanic Garden, Palm Beach or perhaps Watsons Bay – just to name a few.

 In terms of logistics, you will need to give at least one month notice before your wedding day by filling in the Notice of Intended Marriage (NOIM).
 This form will be provided to you by your celebrant.
 Your valid passports are sufficient as proof of ID.
 Any documents in a foreign language should be translated into English; such as adoption certificates, original divorce papers, original death certificates for a former spouse as well as documentary evidence of any change of name (all of course if applicable).

-There are only four documents that require your signature, which your celebrant should organise for you:
+There are only four documents that require your signature, which your celebrant should organize for you:

 • Notice of Intended Marriage.